americanexpress/unify-flowret/readme.md

 `ProcessVariables processVariables` is a collection of variables that are made available to steps and routes.
 The process variables can be updated by steps and routes.

 `String journeySlaJson` specifies the SLA Milestones for the process.
 This is detailed out in the secition on SLA Milestones later in this document.
 A null value can be passed in case no SLA milestones are to be used.

-This methods returns true in case the process was run else false.
+This methods throws an exception if the case could not be started.

 This method will internally start the process execution and return when either the process pends or when it finishes.

 At the time of starting the case, Flowret also writes out a copy of the process definition associated with the case.
 This locks the process definition to the case